K07H/DecorationsMod/README.md

-# Decorations Fabricator Mod
+# Decorations Mod
-A decorations fabricator for Subnautica...
+A decorations mod for Subnautica...

 Requires QMods and SMLHelper.